Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Zygophyllaceae >>> Larrea tridentata

 Larrea tridentata

-Pen & Ink © by Michael Plagens
+Creosote Bush, Larrea tridentata, Pen & Ink © by Michael Plagens

 Drawn from live specimen growing near Lake Roosevelt, Arizona, USA on 7 Sept.
 1992.
-A number of creosote bush insects are shown: (a) A pair of galls produced by larvae of Asphondylia midges and adult gnat, (b) a green-and-white grasshopper, Bootettix argentatus, (c) desert clicker, Ligurotettix coquilletti, (d) a buprestid beetle ca. Chrysobothris, (e) another gall produced by a different species of Asphondylia, (f) twig-mimicking caterpillar of a geometer, (g) the adult of caterpillar, Semiothisa pallidata and (g) pupal stage of the moth which normally hides beneath litter on the soil.
+A number of creosote bush insects are shown: (a) A pair of galls produced by larvae of Asphondylia midges and adult gnat, (b) a green-and-white grasshopper, Bootettix argentatus, (c) desert clicker, Ligurotettix coquilletti, (d) a buprestid beetle ca. Chrysobothris, (e) another gall produced by a different species of Asphondylia, (f) twig-mimicking caterpillar of a geometer, (g) the adult of caterpillar, Semiothisa pallidata and (h) pupal stage of the moth which normally hides beneath litter on the soil.

-Photo © by Michael Plagens
+habit of creosote bush, Larrea tridentata, photo © by Michael Plagens

 Photographed near Lookout Mountain, Phoenix Maricopa Co., Arizona.
 July 2002.

 LEAVES: Small compound leaves are shiny, resinous, and dark green when young but can remain on shrubs for extended periods turning almost brown but still viable.
 The resin odor is at once acrid to deter plant eaters and yet pungently pleasant.
-The whole desert takes on this heavenly aroma after a rain shower signaling a return of life and verdance.
+The whole desert takes on this heavenly aroma after a rain shower signaling a return of life and verdancy.

 SHRUB: Medium to large sized shrubs.
 Often several seemingly distinct shrubs will be growing together in a ring 6 to 20 m in diameter.
 This represents a clone of an original plant that may have been growing continuously for thousands of years.